 After much hype from Elon Musk, Tesla's 'Battery Day' kicks off

-Tesla Inc CEO Elon Musk fired up fans and investors for the company's "Battery Day" on Tuesday, even as he tempered expectations that Tesla's electric vehicles will soon surpass the cost and convenience of traditional gasoline-powered cars.

-REUTERS: Tesla Inc CEO Elon Musk fired up fans and investors for the company's "Battery Day" on Tuesday, even as he tempered expectations that Tesla's electric vehicles will soon surpass the cost and convenience of traditional gasoline-powered cars.
+NEW YORK: Tesla CEO Elon Musk fired up fans and investors for the company's "Battery Day" on Tuesday (Sep 22), even as he tempered expectations that Tesla's electric vehicles will soon surpass the cost and convenience of traditional gasoline-powered cars.

+At the opening of the event, which drew over 270,000 online viewers, Musk walked on stage in a black t-shirt and jeans as about 250 shareholders - each sitting in a Tesla Model 3 in the company parking lot - honked their car horns in approval.

+Musk said Tesla plans to release a heavily revised version of its Autopilot software within the month, saying, "It's clearly gonna work."

-Ahead of the event and annual shareholders meeting, Tesla shares closed on Tuesday at US$424.23, down 5.6per cent after Musk tweeted late Monday that the battery improvements to be unveiled at the event would not reach "serious high-volume production" until 2022.
+Ahead of the event, Tesla shares closed on Tuesday at US$424.23, down 5.6 per cent after Musk tweeted late Monday that the battery improvements to be unveiled at the event would not reach "serious high-volume production" until 2022.
+Shares rose 2.5 per cent in after-hours trade.

 As automakers shift from horsepower to kilowatts to comply with stricter environmental regulations, investors are looking for evidence that Tesla can increase its lead in electrification technology over legacy automakers who generate most of their sales and profits from combustion-engine vehicles.